vkrepo/MATLAB-NS3/README.md

    * Truck Platooning Example with V2X
    * Manhattan Grid Hazard Warning Example with V2X

-See the included documentation, for more details.
+See the included documentation in 'docs' folder, for more details.